y9felix/s/README.md

 - a - all valid cfg from github
 - b - manually chosen VLESS with Reality/XTLS configurations [Recommended]
 - c - subscription for testing
-- d - all valid cfg from a site [Test] [Blocks you by IP if you send too much packets, don't spam pings]

 Scripts
 - a.py - searches for the lines that have **thing** in links and adds them to **path**.
 Also does some cleaning, sorting and numbering for better experience.
 - b.py - adds country flags to configs by checking their IP's through a free API.
-- c.py - config scraper from a site I found
+[Slow]

 More about VLESS and other protocols (in Russian) - [Article](https://habr.com/ru/articles/727868/)||[Video](https://www.youtube.com/watch?v=Ajy1lS9qJbs)